An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Concluding remarks and perspectives

-The current version of the model presented here covers yet a basic functionality.
+The current version of the model presented here covers but a basic functionality compared with its potential.
 However, it already reproduces both the spinless equations of electric resistors and the qualitative shape of the eMChA dependence on voltage and on magnetic field.
-Its potential is interesting, since it is inherently expandable, allowing to build on existing works without compromising its frugal character.
+It is inherently expandable, allowing to build on existing works without compromising its frugal character.
 For instance, note that our kMC code DAISY \cite{GutierrezFinol2025DAISY} is able to recover experimental ac phenomena, such as in-phase and out-of-phase susceptibility in single-molecule magnets.
-In turn, the related CupFlow can reproduce experiments which alternate increasing and decreasing voltage in a setup that registers charge accumulation rather than charge flow.\cite{GutierrezFinol2025CupFlow} Thus, one could easily combine parts from the three codes to explore the modelling or dielectric magnetochiral anisotropy, the latest member of the magnetochiral anisotropy phenomena. \cite{rikken2022dielectric}
+In turn, the related CupFlow can reproduce experiments which alternate increasing and decreasing voltage in a setup that registers charge accumulation rather than charge flow.\cite{GutierrezFinol2025CupFlow} Thus, one could easily combine parts from the three codes to explore the modeling or dielectric magnetochiral anisotropy, the latest member of the magnetochiral anisotropy phenomena. \cite{rikken2022dielectric}